LinkedEarth/FROGS/faq.md

 A: Yes!
 You will be able to reuse what your learn in this workshop outside an academic career.

 ### Q: I see that you had the first training session in 2024.
-Should have I attended the first training workshop to be eligible for FAIRLeap?
+Should have I attended the first training workshop to be eligible for Open Geoscience Hackathon?

-A: No. Attendance to the PyRATES workshop is not necessary for FAIRLeap.
+A: No. Attendance to the PyRATES or FAIRLeap workshops are not necessary.

 ### Q: I would love to attend but have previous committments.
 Is there a way for me to participate?

-A: The lectures will be released asynchronously and you can also use our [platform](http://linked.earth/LeapFROGS/) to learn more about science publishing
+A: At this time we are not planning for a virtual synchronous event.
+However, the LeapFROGS platform will be open to any researcher interested in Python, R, timeseries analysis, and FAIR science publishing.

 ### Q: OK, I'm sold.
 What happens next?

-A: Once you have registered, the organizers will review applications and expect to make decisions by mid-January.
-If you are selected, you will be asked to accept our Slack invitation.
+A: Once you have registered, the organizers will review applications and expect to make decisions by mid-April.
+If you are selected, you will be asked to:

+* make timely travel bookings to minimize cost
+* create/share a GitHub account with us

-This is to make sure you can hit the ground running on February 11th.
+This is to make sure you can hit the ground running on May 28th.

 ### Q: My application was not accepted.
 What did I do wrong?
 A: You did nothing wrong!
 There are many possible reasons, but in the past the lead causes of rejection have been:
 - __rationale for attending is not sufficiently articulated__: You need to explain why it will advance your scientific career to do this.
 Vague responses to the questionnaires will be dismissed.
 Response such as "I want to learn Python" also often lead to a rejection.
 This is not a Python short course.
-You need to demonstrate an enthusiasm for learning FAIR scientific publishing practices.
 - __too many people from the same research group__.
 While we are honored that some PIs are encouraging their entire labs to apply, we strive to balance opportunities between universities.
-Since this event is virtual, we expect to accomodate up to 100 applicants.